paulro1575/rmm-services-server-app/README.md

 ```

 ### NOTES
-The individual cost per device can be changed on config.device-cost into application.yml properties file located on /src/main/resources/
+The individual cost per device can be changed on config:device-cost into application.yml properties file located on /src/main/resources/